-After the above-described evaluation and review, the sponsor must submit additional information, including an analysis of the multi-family development's costs and operating expenses, marketing and management information and information about the sponsor and the development team.
-An analysis of the economic feasibility of the multi-family development, including estimates of construction cost and rental and other income necessary to cover mortgage loan amortization and operating expenses, is made.
-The Authority's Development Officer evaluates overall market conditions, makes a site evaluation, identifies and analyzes competitive projects, and gives an opinion on the present and projected demand for the multi-family development in the market area.
-The analysis of overall market conditions includes trends and projections of housing production, employment and population for the market area.
-The site evaluation includes access and topography of the site, the neighborhood environment of the site, facilities serving the site and present and proposed uses of nearby land.
+During the analyses described above, (i) expected construction costs are reviewed and analyzed by the Development Officer, with advice from the Authority's staff architects, to determine whether such costs are reasonable based on costs of similar developments, and (ii) the Development Officer obtains an appraisal of the land or leasehold interest from an independent real estate appraiser and makes a more detailed evaluation (compared to the initial review) of overall market conditions and the proposed site of the multi-family development.
+The Development Officer at this stage identifies and analyzes competitive projects, and gives an opinion on the present and projected demand for the multi-family development in the market area.
+Such analysis of overall market conditions generally includes trends and projections of housing production, employment and population for the market area.
+The site evaluation includes the access and topography of the site, the neighborhood environment of the site, facilities serving the site and present and proposed uses of nearby land.

-A review of the management and marketing information is made with attention to marketing strategies, operating budgets and affirmative marketing.
-Particular emphasis is given to determining if the operating costs are realistic and if the proposed managing agent is qualified to manage the multi-family development in conformity with the management standards and procedures established by the Authority.
-Schematic and preliminary drawings, specifications and site plans are reviewed by the Authority's staff architect for design concept with emphasis being placed on functional use for the residents and marketability over the life of the multi-family development.
-Energy conservation and economy also are emphasized.
+In addition, the Development Officer reviews the management of the proposed development, with particular emphasis given to determining if the operating costs are realistic and if the proposed managing agent is qualified to manage the multi-family development in conformity with the management standards and procedures established by the Authority.
+Drawings, specifications and site plans are reviewed by the Authority's staff architects for design concept with emphasis being placed on functional use for the residents and marketability over the life of the multi-family development.
+Submission of a Phase I environmental assessment is generally required and reviewed by the Development Officer.
+Additional assessments and reports may be required based on identified conditions.